Charu21/final-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

+## Highlights
+1) Project uses **angular material** heavily right from **purple amber theme** to various material modules.
+2) Heavily uses mat-card for display cards and also uses **FlexLayoutModule** for proper display of modules.
+3) SpaceX apis have been called displaying routing.
+4) Progress spinner on all pages with 1 second wait.
+5) Do check out the **Beta animation** developed in the footer of the page for a mini rocket animation !
+6) Clicking on top button on pages will help you reload the page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.